cc-archive/vocabulary-legacy/INSTRUCTIONS.md

 ```

 **Step 4:**
-Start the servers.
+Start the Vocabulary storybook by running the `storybook` task.

-To start the CC Vocabulary website or documentation, run the `serve:website` or
-`serve:styleguide` task respectively.

 ```
-$ npm run serve:website
-$ npm run serve:styleguide
+$ npm run storybook
 ```

 ## Requesting changes